Howard G. Bunker

 Howard Graham Bunker (26 April 1905 – 24 February 1994) was a major general in the United States Air Force.
 During World War II he served with the United States Strategic Air Forces in Europe.
 After the war he was involved with nuclear weapons, commanding the 428th Army Air Forces Base Unit and later the Special Weapons Command at Kirtland Air Force Base, after which he served as the Assistant Deputy Chief of Staff of Operations for Atomic Energy, and was one of the two Air Force members of the Military Liaison Committee of the United States Atomic Energy Commission from 1951 to 1954.
 Later in his career he served in the office of the Inspector General of the Air Force.

 Early life

 Howard Graham Bunker was born in South Bend, Indiana, in on 26 April 1905, the son of Samuel Graham Bunker and his wife Maude née Ireland.
-He attended the University of Wisconsin-Madison for a year in 1923-1924 before entering the United States Military Academy at West Point, New York, on 1 July 1924, with an appointment from Congressman Andrew J. Hickey of Indiana's 13th congressional district.
+He attended the University of Wisconsin-Madison for a year in 1923 to 1924 before entering the United States Military Academy at West Point, New York, on 1 July 1924, with an appointment from Congressman Andrew J. Hickey of Indiana's 13th congressional district.
 He was a member of the college football team in all four years he was there, and was on the boxing team in his final year.
 He reached the cadet rank of Lieutenant.
 He acquired the nickname "Bunk".